thorbert-anson-shi/thorbert-anson-shi/README.md

-Hi, I'm Thorbert and I'm a complete beginner to GitHub.
-I'm looking forward to the years and projects to come as I try to get a grip on stuff.
+Hey, I'm Thorbert and I work on simple web development projects.
+I am looking to learn more about the programming landscape and branch out to greater, more useful things.
+Wish me luck!

 <!---
 Thorbert1/Thorbert1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.